 OHA/ODE Requirements Hybrid/Onsite Plan ☐ Ensure that spaces that are unexpectedly used to deescalate behaviors are appropriately cleaned and sanitized after use before the introduction of other stable cohorts to that space.
-2o.
-PROTECTIVE PHYSICAL INTERVENTION OHA/ODE Requirements Hybrid/Onsite Plan Reusable Personal Protective Equipment (PPE) must be cleaned and disinfected following the manufacturer's recommendation, after every episode of physical intervention (see section 2j.
+20. PROTECTIVE PHYSICAL INTERVENTION OHA/ODE Requirements Hybrid/Onsite Plan Reusable Personal Protective Equipment (PPE) must be cleaned and disinfected following the manufacturer's recommendation, after every episode of physical intervention (see section 2j.
 Cleaning, Disinfection, and Ventilation in the Ready Schools, Safe Learners guidance).
-Single-use disposable PPE must not be re-used. useu.
+Single-use disposable PPE must not be reused.
 3. Response to Outbreak 3a.
-PREVENTION I AND PLANNING OHA/ODE Requirements Hybrid/Onsite Plan ☐ Review the "Planning for COVID-19 Scenarios in Schools" toolkit.
+PREVENTION AND PLANNING OHA/ODE Requirements Hybrid/Onsite Plan ☐ Review the "Planning for COVID-19 Scenarios in Schools" toolkit.
 The BLS Operational Blueprint Management Plan for COVID and ☐ Coordinate with Local Public Health Authority (LPHA) to establish supporting documents (like the Communicable Disease Plan, our communication channels related to current transmission level.
+District Cleaning Protocols and the Exclusion & Quarantine Flow Chart)

+3b.
+RESPONSE

-District Cleaning Protocols and the Exclusion & Quarantine Flow Chart) can be accessed on our Return To School webpage 3b.
-RESPONSE OHA/ODE Requirements Hybrid/Onsite Plan Review and utilize the "Planning for COVID-19 Scenarios in The BLS Operational Blueprint Management Plan for COVID and Schools" toolkit. supporting documents (like the Communicable Disease Plan, our ☐ Ensure continuous services and implement Comprehensive District Cleaning Protocols and the Exclusion & Quarantine Flow Chart) Distance Learning. can be accessed on our Return To School webpage ☐ Continue to provide meals for students. ' 3c.
-RECOVERY AND REENTRY OHA/ODE Requirements Hybrid/Onsite Plan
+can be accessed on our Return To School webpage

+SD.
+RESPONSE Hybrid/Onsite Plan The BLS Operational Blueprint Management Plan for COVID and supporting documents (like the Communicable Disease Plan, our District Cleaning Protocols and the Exclusion & Quarantine Flow Chart) can be accessed on our Return To School webpage

+3c.
+RECOVERY AND REENTRY

-OH IA/ODE Requirements Hybrid/Onsite Plan Review and utilize the "Planning for COVID-19 Scenarios in The BLS Operational Blueprint Management Plan for COVID and Schools " toolkit. supporting documents (like the Communicable Disease Plan, our Clean, sanitize, and disinfect surfaces (e.g. door handles, sink District Cleaning Protocols and the Exclusion & Quarantine Flow Chart) handles, drinking fountains, transport vehicles) and follow CDC can be accessed on our Return To School webpage guidance for classrooms, cafeteria settings, restrooms, and playgrounds.
+OH.
+A/ODE Requirements Hybrid/Onsite Plan Review and utilize the "Planning for COVID-19 Scenarios in The BLS Operational Blueprint Management Plan for COVID and Schools " toolkit. supporting documents (like the Communicable Disease Plan, our Clean, sanitize, and disinfect surfaces (e.g. door handles, sink District Cleaning Protocols and the Exclusion & Quarantine Flow Chart) handles, drinking fountains, transport vehicles) and follow CDC can be accessed on our Return To School webpage guidance for classrooms, cafeteria settings, restrooms, and playgrounds.
 When bringing students back into On-Site or Hybrid instruction, consider smaller groups, cohorts, and rotating schedules to allow for a safe return to schools.